 - Students who schedule appointments near the start of the semester are more likely to be denied a visa by their home country.

-- Prior to receiving the Form I-20, prepare to obtain your passport.
+- Prior to receiving the Form I-20, prepare to obtain a passport.
 You should see policies in your country for how to obtain your passport documents.

-- Upon approval from the embassy or consulate, you should make all necessary travel plans.
-When your travel plans are secured, contact the registrar with your plans and anticipated travel date.
+- Upon approval from the embassy or consulate, make all necessary travel plans.
+When travel plans are secured, contact the registrar with the plans and anticipated travel date.

-- When arriving at a U.S. port of entry, you will need to provide your passport, F1 Visa and Form I-20 to customs officials for processing.
-You will be asked to pay the $6 fee for the I-94 (arrival and departure record) at this time.
+- When arriving at a U.S. port of entry, students will need to provide your passport, F1 Visa and Form I-20 to customs officials for processing.
+They are asked to pay the $6 fee for the I-94 (arrival and departure record) at this time.